jiggum/redux-batched-dispatch/README.md

 ```

 Even if cancel the `throttledDispatch`, there are still actions in queue
-If want to clear the queue, see the section [Cancel rate limited dispatch](#cancel-rate-limited-dispatch)
+If want to clear the queue, see the section [Cancel actions in the queue](#cancel-actions-in-the-queue)